princeton-nlp/SimCSE/README.md

     * `cls_before_pooler`: Use the representation of `[CLS]` token without the extra linear+activation.
 If you use **unsupervised SimCSE**, you should take this option.
     * `avg`: Average embeddings of the last layer.
 If you use checkpoints of SBERT/SRoBERTa ([paper](https://arxiv.org/abs/1908.10084)), you should use this option.
     * `avg_top2`: Average embeddings of the last two layers.
     * `avg_first_last`: Average embeddings of the first and last layers.
 If you use vanilla BERT or RoBERTa, this works the best.
+Note that in the paper we reported the average of last layer and the static word embedding; we fixed this to be last and first layer average and it led to better performance.
+See [this issue](https://github.com/princeton-nlp/SimCSE/issues/285) for a detailed discussion.
 * `--mode`: Evaluation mode
     * `test` (default): The default test mode.
 To faithfully reproduce our results, you should use this option.
     * `dev`: Report the development set results.
 Note that in STS tasks, only `STS-B` and `SICK-R` have development sets, so we only report their numbers.
 It also takes a fast mode for transfer tasks, so the running time is much shorter than the `test` mode (though numbers are slightly lower).